tyler401/csc212Project/README.md

 <h3> # CSC212 - Final Project Sorting Algorithms</h4>
 <strong>Tyler, Cam, Ericsen, Bowen Drawbridge</strong>

+This Command line program serves the purpose of sorting list of numbers seperated by whitespace from a txt file into and output txt file well also loging the performance of each algorithm.
+The program is capable of four merge types Insertion sort,MergeSort,QuickSort and Heap Sort.

 > This program will take 1 parameter to run: ./sorting_algorithms
 >> You will then be prompted to enter a sort type: 'insertion' || 'merge' || 'quick' || 'heap'